alexander-hergert/bookmark-landing-page/README.md

 - Add Features using Tailwind-CSS.
 Make it responsive.
 - Add Download using Tailwind-CSS and DaisyUI.
 Make it responsive.
 - Add FAQ using Tailwind-CSS and DaisyUI.
 Overiding classes.
 Make it responsive.
+- Add Contact using Tailwind-CSS and DaisyUI.
+Make it responsive.

 ### Built with